 = $4,000 tax-free 529 plan distribution

-In this example, if the 529 plan account owner withdraws more than $4,000, the excess distribution will be considered non-qualified.
-The earnings portion of the non-qualified distribution is taxable; however, the 10% penalty may be waived on a non-qualified distribution up to $2,000 (the amount of the beneficiary’s scholarship).
+However, the 10% penalty may be waived on a non-qualified distribution up to $2,000 (the amount of the beneficiary’s scholarship).
 Other exceptions to the 10% penalty include:

-- Receipt of education tax credits
+- Using educational tax credits

 - Attendance at a U.S. Military Service Academy